dmccreary/beginning-electronics/docs/lessons/20-dark-detector.md

 **b.
 Questions for Understanding**

-- "What happens to the voltage at the transistor's base when the LDR is covered?"
+- What happens to the voltage at the transistor's base when the LDR is covered?
-- "How does the potentiometer affect the circuit's sensitivity?"
+- How does the potentiometer affect the circuit's sensitivity?

 **c.
 Exit Ticket**